roman-rybalko/android-init.d/README.md

 Tested on Android 7.1.2 with SELinux enabled.

 ## Features
-- init.d is on the shared storage (/sdcard) for convenience
+- init.d is on the shared storage (/sdcard)
 - extensive logging
 - SELinux support